 Double Banking Operation

-Sometimes ships are required to perform cargo operations with barges in an anchorage or more commonly to take bunkers.
-The North P&I Club and TANKEROperator have published some valuable guidelines.
-In this section, we present which hazards a risk analysis should include when a ship’s operator and master are planning such an operation.
+In this article, we present which hazards a risk analysis should include when a ship's operator and master are planning such an operation at anchorage.

 Lack of crew training